 James Mu

-I am a BME Design Fellow at Duke, interested in building AI-driven Brain-Computer Interfaces.
+I am a Neural Engineer at Duke, interested in building AI-driven Brain-Computer Interfaces.

 In particular, I find the goals of extending human life and enhancing human ability to be of utmost importance.